sgtz/fsq/README.md

 * the basics for doing language integrated exercises for learning and education purposes (more about that later).

-* more features, possibly even a few unique ones, to come.
+* more features, and possibly even a few unique ones, to come.

 ###Why FSharp and KDB+?